-The AAA has two administrative fee options for parties filing claims or counterclaims, the Standard Fee Schedule and Flexible Fee Schedule.
-The Standard Fee Schedule has a two payment schedule, and the Flexible Fee Schedule has a three payment schedule which offers lower initial filing fees, but potentially higher total administrative fees of approximately 12% to 19% for cases that proceed to a hearing.
 The administrative fees of the AAA are based on the amount of the claim or counterclaim.
 Arbitrator compensation is not included in this schedule.
 Unless the parties agree otherwise, arbitrator compensation and administrative fees are subject to allocation by the arbitrator in the award.

 In an effort to make arbitration costs reasonable for consumers, the AAA has a separate fee schedule for consumer-related disputes.
-Please refer to Section C-8 of the Supplementary Procedures for Consumer-Related Disputes when filing a consumer-related claim.
-Note that the Flexible Fee Schedule is not available on cases administered under these supplementary procedures.
+Please refer to Section C-8 of the Supplementary

+Procedures for Consumer-Related Disputes when filing a consumer-related claim.